lubindarryl/Projects/README.md

 # Projects Repository

-This repository consists of past and present projects in Python and JavaScript that I have worked on.
+This repository consists of past and present projects in Python, JavaScript, and other languages that I have worked on.

 <img src="Media/screen-recording-gif.gif">